The Best Eggplants Ever

 Arrange the eggplant slices on a very large platter in a single layer.
 Pour a small ladleful of the tomato-chickpea sauce on top of each slice.
 Center 2 tablespoons of the yogurt sauce on top of the tomato-chickpea sauce and then put a generous dot of the tamarind chutney on top of the yogurt.
 Garnish with mint leaves.

-Recipe courtesy Madhur Jaffrey, From Curries to Kebabs: Recipes from the Indian Spice Kitchen, Clarkson Potter, 2003
+Recipe courtesy of Madhur Jaffrey, From Curries to Kebabs: Recipes from the Indian Spice Kitchen, Clarkson Potter, 2003